Not invited to KIFF inauguration : Dhankhar

 "I am not concerned about not being invited to the Kolkata International Film Festival, but with the attitude (of the state government)," he said and referred to the "insult" at the Durga Puja carnival in October.
 "You all have seen what happened in the carnival ...

-Sources had said that the governor was unhappy over the seating arrangements at the Carnival, which was arranged by the government to showcase some of the big-ticket pujas.
-The governor was given a seat at a corner dias and could not watch the program properly, they said.
+Sources had said that the governor was unhappy over the seating arrangements at the Carnival, which was arranged by the government to showcase some of the big ticket pujas.
+The governor was given a seat at a corner dias and could not watch the programme properly, they said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)